dathere/datapusher-plus/README.md

 * **Production-ready Robustness**

-  In production, the number one source of support issues is Datapusher - primarily, because of data quality issues and Datapusher's inability correctly infer data types, gracefully handle errors, and provide the Data Publisher actionable information to correct the data.
+  In production, the number one source of support issues is Datapusher - primarily, because of data quality issues and Datapusher's inability to correctly infer data types, gracefully handle errors, and provide the Data Publisher actionable information to correct the data.

   Datapusher+'s design directly addresses all these issues.